rookiepig/CrossScaleStereo/README.md

 ## Compilation
 ### Windows
-The code is a Visual Studio 2010 project with Windows x64 platform.
-To build the project, you need to configure [OpenCV](http://opencv.org/) (version 2.4.6, however, other versions are ok by modifying CommonFunc.h).
+The code is a Visual Studio 2010 project on Windows x64 platform.
+To build the project, you need to configure [OpenCV](http://opencv.org/) on your own PC. (version 2.4.6, however, other versions are acceptable by modifying [CommFunc.h](/SSCA/CommFunc.h)).
 ### Other Platforms
 The code requires no platform-dependent libraries.
 Thus, it is easy to compile it on other platforms with OpenCV.